-Oil storage regulations are in place to protect you, your family and the environment from harm.
+Oil storage regulations are in place to protect you, your family and the environment from harm, whether it's for commercial or domestic use.
 This guide has everything you need to know about keeping your oil tank safe and compliant with the regulations.

 Domestic oil storage tanks are easy to forget about once installed, but the Environment Agency and the FPS (Federation of Petroleum Suppliers) recommend that homeowners have their oil tanks checked once per year by an OFTEC inspector.

 Ensuring your oil storage tank meets the oil storage regulations and is in good condition is important when you consider the environmental impact of an oil leak and the heavy fines that can be handed out.
 In some cases you may even be prosecuted if you breach the oil storage regulations.

 This guide will outline the specific fire and safety precautions, environmental protections and rules that are in place around the storage of oil.
 Please note this information is specific to the regulation of oil storage in England.
 The regulations in other UK countries are similar, but we encourage you to confirm the details with the local authority.

 An oil storage tank is considered to be for domestic use if it holds less than 3500 litres, supports a single family dwelling (i.e. a house, not a block of flats), and the oil is used for heating and/or cooking purposes.

 There are a number of regulations about the location of domestic oil tanks and once your tank is connected to a boiler it is covered by the OFTEC regulations.
 These regulations are in place to reduce the risk of fire.
 While the risk of fire is relatively low, it’s important that these distances are complied with.

 OFTEC regulations state that tanks must be located: